Ms. Lauren Brink Adams

-Sarah Dicharry is a partner in the Litigation Practice Group of Jones Walker.
-She focuses her practice on counseling exploration and production companies on compliance with federal statutes and regulations (e.g., the Outer Continental Shelf Lands Act and the Royalty Simplification and Fairness Act), representing companies throughout governmental investigations (e.g., under the False Claims Act), and representing companies in administrative and judicial appeal proceedings addressing industry-significant topics (e.g., royalty-in-kind litigation, application of the federal Marketable Condition Rule).
+Sarah Y. Dicharrry is a partner in Jones Walker’s Litigation Practice Group.
+She focuses her practice on counseling exploration and production companies on compliance with federal statutes and regulations, and representing companies in administrative and judicial appeal proceedings and in response to government-initiated enforcement actions.

 Mr. Joseph C. Giglio III